MLXIO

 Apple’s goal, according to the cited Bloomberg reporting, is to detect elevated blood sugar without finger pricks or blood draws.
 The project dates back to the Steve Jobs era, which means this is not a late-cycle feature brainstorm.
 It is one of Apple’s longest-running health bets.

 If Apple eventually gets this right, the Apple Watch would move into a more sensitive category of biometric tracking.
-Heart rate and activity data already shape daily habits.
+Heart rate and activity data already shape daily habits, from everyday tracking to Apple Watch 5K challenges.
 Glucose would go further.
 Even if Apple starts with broad metabolic signals rather than clinical-grade readings, the feature could make blood sugar awareness more mainstream.

 That is also why the caveat matters.
 A leadership change is not a product announcement.
 9to5Mac correctly notes that this does not mean glucose monitoring arrives this year, or even next year.
 Bloomberg previously described the feature as “many years away” despite more than 15 years of work, according to MacRumors’ summary of Gurman’s March 2025 reporting.